North Korea's Kim Jong-un in first major public speech

-One South Korean rocket scientist, Sohn Young-hwan, told Associated Press it was more likely an intermediate-range ballistic missile, not an ICBM.'Military first'
+One South Korean rocket scientist, Sohn Young-hwan, told Associated Press it was more likely an intermediate-range ballistic missile, not an ICBM.

 North Korean television footage showed thousands of soldiers carrying red flags marching into the square to the sound of drumbeats during the parade.

 This was the first time Kim Jong-un, believed to be in his late 20s, has spoken publicly since taking power following the death of his father in December.

 "I express my greetings to our compatriots in South Korea and across the world who dedicate themselves to reunification and the prosperity of the nations," he said reading from a script, in an address that lasted more than 20 minutes, as the crowds applauded throughout.

 Mr Kim said peace was important but national pride more so.

 "Let us move forward to final victory," he said.